Team Officials Guide

 - Coaches should wear their coach's kit.
 If you have not received your kit, we will have extra jackets to wear for the picture

-This season will see an expansion of our Age Group Head Coach Support with expansion to the Under 12 age group.
-The Age Groups Head Coaches will continue to supports teams and coaches through running team sessions and observation and support at games on weekends.
+Age Groups Head Coaches support teams and coaches by running team sessions and observation and support at games on weekends.

 Under 12 Girls - Karim Ismael